DENTISTRY

 In addition to diagnosing and treating dental disease, we can biopsy and removal oral tumors

-Why Should I Pursue Dental Care for my Pet?
+Why Should I Pursue Dental Care for My Pet?

 Why Does It Cost More Than When I Go to the Dentist?